Amor Prohibido: Chart history

 Amor Prohibido debuted at number three on the US Billboard Top Latin Albums chart the week ending April 9, 1994.
 The following week it rose to number two and received the greatest jump in sales for that week.
-In an interview with Billboard, A.B. was frustrated that the album had yet reached number one.
+In an interview with Billboard, A.B. was frustrated that the album had not yet reached number one.
 He explained that they were limited in their capabilities with Tejano music and spoke about his excitement when Amor Prohibido finally topped the chart, saying the event "was a big thing [for us]."
 Amor Prohibido peaked at number one in its tenth week, becoming the second album to place first on the newly formed Top Latin Albums chart displacing Cuban singer Gloria Estefan's Mi Tierra from the top spot.
 Sales were so vigorous it nearly entered the US Billboard 200 and became the first Tejano record to peak at number one on the Top Latin Albums chart.
 The event marked Selena as the "hottest artist in the Latino market."
 The following week, the album entered the Billboard 200 chart at number 183, becoming the first record by a non-crossover act to do so since Mexican singer Luis Miguel's album Aries (1993).
 The album also became the first recording by a Tejano singer to chart on the Billboard 200.
 Mario Tarradell of The Dallas Morning News called the event "groundbreaking" and named Amor Prohibido as one of the most popular Latin recordings of 1994.
 Amor Prohibido and Mi Tierra switched back and forth between the first and second positions on the Top Latin Albums chart for five consecutive weeks.